YottaDB/YDBDoc/ReleaseNotes/ydbr204.md

   Note that the intrinsic function is very similar to the M Utility Function [$$^%ZMVALID()](https://docs.yottadb.com/ProgrammersGuide/utility.html#zmvalid) but the intrinsic function is a lot faster (in an experiment it was found to be 100,000 times faster) and does not create any `.m` and `.o` files. [#1138](https://gitlab.com/YottaDB/DB/YDB/-/issues/1138)

+* <a name="GTM-DE324947"></a>In the event of failure to acquire the TLS password, the YottaDB encryption plugin issues an appropriate error message.
+Previously, in some cases, failure to acquire the TLS password resulted in a garbled error message.
+[GTM-DE324947](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.1-002_Release_Notes.html#GTM-DE324947)

 * <a name="GTM-DE340906"></a>YottaDB appropriately handles a command with multiple (more than 255) [LOCKs](https://docs.yottadb.com/ProgrammersGuide/commands.html#lock) with the same name.
 Previously, a YottaDB command that created more than 255 LOCKs with the same name caused a segmentation violation (SIG-11).
 [GTM-DE340906](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.1-000_Release_Notes.html#GTM-DE340906)

 * <a name="GTM-DE340950"></a>An attempt by a process to incrementally [LOCK](https://docs.yottadb.com/ProgrammersGuide/commands.html#lock) the same resource name more than 511 times produces a [LOCKINCR2HIGH](https://docs.yottadb.com/MessageRecovery/errors.html#lockincr2high) with accurate context.
 Previously LOCK processing did not appropriately detect the limit or supply correct context.
 [GTM-DE340950](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.1-000_Release_Notes.html#GTM-DE340950)